Precision Prediction & Precision Medicine

 In many countries and research groups, data and samples from newly-diagnosed individuals (i.e. within the first 6 months after diagnosis) have been collected and studied.
 Fewer data and samples are available from people with type 1 diabetes with longer disease duration.
 This prompted JDRF to grant a strategic research agreement (SRA) to Diabeter and UMC Groningen.
 Both clinics have access to a substantial clinical database since 1998 with medical record data of > 3500 people with type 1 diabetes.

-In this BIOMARKER project, we intend to analyze hormonal, biochemical, immunological, inflammatory and psychological biomarkers of type 1 diabetes in people with a disease duration of > 5 years.
+In this BIOMARKER project, we intended to analyze hormonal, biochemical, immunological, inflammatory and psychological biomarkers of type 1 diabetes in people with a disease duration of > 5 years.
 Meanwhile, we keep searching for new markers.
-We are establishing a sample repository (serum, plasma, urine, DNA, RNA) which is also accessible to other interested collaborators.
+We have established a sample repository (serum, plasma, urine, DNA, RNA) which is also accessible to other interested collaborators.

 Inquiries about these projects and applications for collaborative projects on these datasets/samples can be sent to the steering committee of BIOMARKER at research@diabeter.nl or to the investigators mentioned on this website.